mholt/photobak/README.md

 $ photobak -googlephotos you@yours.com
 ```

 The first time using this account, you will be redirected to a web page where you'll authorize photobak to access your photos.
 Subsequent runs use the previously-stored credentials, so you won't be prompted again.
-However, you must continue to make your API key available in environment variables.
+However, you must continue to make your client ID and secret available in environment variables.

 To specify more accounts, just rinse and repeat: